Evictions

 Steps to Evict a Tenant for Nonpayment of Rent

-2. After 10 days has passed, go to the Clerk of Superior Court’s Office and file a complaint/summons.
+2. The landlord should go to the Clerk of Superior Court’s Office and file a complaint/summons.
 The clerk will have the Ashe County Sheriff’s Office serve the summons on the tenant.
-A court date will be set for Magistrates Court.
+A court date will be set for the Magistrates’ Court.

 3. You will then have to appear at the court hearing.